davidhalter/jedi/docs/docs/installation.rst

 - `python2-jedi <https://aur.archlinux.org/packages/python2-jedi/>`__ (Python 2)

 The specified Python version just refers to the *runtime environment* for
 |jedi|.
-Use the Python 2 version if you're running vim (or whatever editor oyu
+Use the Python 2 version if you're running vim (or whatever editor you
 use) under Python 2.
 Otherwise, use the Python 3 version.
 But whatever version you choose, both are able to complete both Python 2 and 3 *code*.